10 Best Ecommerce CMS Solutions You Can Use In 2024

 Who should use Squarespace?

-Of all the ecommerce platforms on this list, Squarespace is the easiest to use for beginners.
+Of all the ecommerce platforms on this list, Squarespace is the easiest to use for beginners and it has great extensions you can use to add more functionality.
 If you have some products you’d like to sell but don’t have tons of experience selling online, then Squarespace is a great option for you.

 OpenCart is an open-source ecommerce CMS.
 It’s notable because it manages to remain free while also being incredibly easy-to-use.
 That’s not always the case with open-source software!